varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DvProcessOnStage.md

 Determines if the Data Vault stored procedure be called after the source extract to staging process has been completed.

-For Azure projects. this must be combined with "AzureStageOnExtract".
+For Azure projects. this must be combined with `AzureStageOnExtract`.

 This allows the load from source to Data Vault to be performed by the extract package or pipeline.